Dynamic Application Security Testing (DAST)

 Static application security testing (SAST) is used in combination with DAST for a look at the application from the inside out.
 When developers prepare and run SAST scans, they do so with the knowledge of source code and binaries.
 What SAST scanning does is essentially scan code line by line searching for issues.
 One advantage of SAST tools is that it helps developers identify the exact locations of code that is vulnerable to an application attack.
 Another is that it gives developers a chance to test code before the application is in running state.
 It costs much less to solve issues before the application is deployed, going up 100 times more once code is in production.

 SAST vs. DAST

-source code, leading developers directly to issues.
+SAST tools and technologies analyze the source code, leading developers directly to issues.
 It is also much more cost-effective.
 DAST extends application security further into the SDLC, taking place in the production phase.
 DAST scans are configured without any prior knowledge and use a library of potential attacks to test potential application weaknesses through staged application attacks.
 Developers and security teams use these legacy application security tools along with penetration testing as part of their vulnerability management plan, relying on the insights of one to make up for the limitations of the other.

 Limitations With DAST and Legacy Application Management Methods